kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

 ### Vite

-We will develop your UI on [Vite](https://vitejs.dev/), a fast, opinionated frontend build tool.
+You will develop your UI on [Vite](https://vitejs.dev/), a fast, opinionated frontend build tool.
 It's like [Webpack](https://webpack.js.org/), but faster and with less configuration.
 If you've never used Vite before, check out the [docs](https://vitejs.dev/guide/).